 In the future we may attempt to increase our capital resources by making additional offerings of debt or equity securities, including commercial paper, medium term notes, senior or subordinated notes and classes of preferred stock or common stock.
 Upon liquidation, holders of our debt securities and shares of preferred stock and lenders with respect to other borrowings will receive a distribution of our available assets prior to the holders of our common stock.
 Additional equity offerings may dilute the holdings of our existing stockholders or reduce the market price of our common stock, or both.
 If we decide to issue preferred stock in addition to our special voting preferred stock already issued, it could have a preference on liquidating distributions or a preference on dividend payments that could limit our ability to make a dividend distribution to the holders of our common stock.
-Because our decision to issue securities in any future offerings.
-Thus, our stockholders bear the risk of our future offerings reducing the market price of our future of our common stock holders bear the risk of our future offerings in us.
+Because our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing or nature of our future offerings.
+Thus, our stockholders bear the risk of our future offerings reducing the market price of our common stock and diluting their stock holdings in us.